cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 It works, but this solution has several shortcomings:

-1. Each Dockerfile contains the code to build the source tree.
+1. Each Dockerfile contains identical commands to build the source tree.
 2. Each Docker image contains the entire source and build trees.
-3. The entire tree is built every time a line of code is changed.
+3. The entire codebase is built every time a line of code is changed.

 ## Avoiding code duplication